aglowinthefield/skyrim-glam-patcher/README.md

 ### Step 3: Match Armors

-**Option A: Auto-Match**

-1. Adjust the **Auto-Match Threshold** slider (60% recommended)
-2. Click **Auto-Match**
-3. Review the matches in the Matching panel

-**Option B: Manual Match**

-1. In the Matching panel, click the Target Armor dropdown for each source armor
+1. In the Matching panel, choose the target armor for each source armor
-2. Select the appropriate target armor from the list

-**Option C: Batch Outfit Selection**

-1. In the Source Armors panel, check the boxes for armors in the same outfit
+2. Use "Map Selection" for stat copy or "Mark Glam Only" to zero armor rating
-2. Click **Select Outfit** to automatically select all related pieces
+3. Batch outfit selection is available to help you select related pieces before mapping
-3. Then use Auto-Match or manual matching

 ### Step 4: Create Patch